-The High Island Reservoir is probably the furthest location that I’ve traveled to in Hong Kong.
+The High Island Reservoir is probably the furthest location that I’ve travelled to in Hong Kong.
 But it is also easily the most interesting.

 High Island Reservoir History

 The High Island Reservoir, Sai Kung, was opened in 1978 to help alleviate water shortage problems in Hong Kong.
 The reservoir was created by constructing two main dams.
 The first (West Dam) was built at the west of High Island connecting it with the Sai Kung Peninsula at Yuen Ng Fan.
 The other (East Dam) was built in the southeast of High Island, connecting it with the Sai Kung Peninsula near Po Pin Chau.

 Two roads were also built over the dams to allow visitors to access a very remote and unspoilt area.
 The drive along the dam on the road gives you a good idea about the size and scale of the High Island Reservoir.
 Coming from Sai Kung, we approached the reservoir from the West Dam and made our way down to the East Dam where the real attraction lies.